-Students who fail a mandatory course are required to retake it.
-Note that because some mandatory courses are only offered in the Fall semester, students who do not obtain a pass, will only be able to retake them in a year's time, i.e. the next Fall semester, and will be automatically enrolled by the Academic Services.
+Students who fail a mandatory course will be re-enrolled in the course in the next available period.
+Note that because some mandatory courses are only offered in the Fall semester, students who do not obtain a passing grade, will only be able to retake them in a year's time, i.e. the next Fall semester, and will be automatically enrolled by the Academic Services.